Autodesk/molecule-2d-for-react/README.md

 See example/js/main.js for a working example.

-## API
+## Props
-In order to set up your molecule visualization, just pass in the proper data to the React component.
+In order to set up your molecule visualization, just pass in the proper props data to the React component.
 Here are all of the parameters with explanations:

 ### modelData {Object} Required
 An object indicating the atoms an bonds to display.
 Of the form: